Friedrich Gulda: Jazz, free music and composition

-In the late 1970s and 1980s, Gulda was involved in yearly music festivals, such as the Münchner Klaviersommer – where musical guests coming to perform over the years with him included Herbie Hancock, Joe Zawinul, and Chick Corea.

 In 1980, he wrote his Concerto for Cello and Wind Orchestra, which has been called "as moving as it is lighthearted", in five movements "involving jazz, a minuet, rock, a smidgen of polka, a march and a cadenza with two spots where a star cellist must improvise."

 In 1982, Gulda teamed up with jazz pianist Chick Corea, who was between the breakup of Return to Forever and the formation of his Elektric Band.
 Issued on The Meeting (Philips, 1984), Gulda and Corea communicate in lengthy improvisations mixing jazz ("Some Day My Prince Will Come" and the lesser known, adapted by Miles Davis song "Put Your Foot Out") and classical music (Brahms' "Wiegenlied" ["Cradle song"]).

 Gulda and Corea continued their musical relationship and recorded Mozart's Double Piano Concerto with the Concertgebouw Orchestra with Nikolaus Harnoncourt (conductor).
 They also played jazz piano duets of Gulda's "Fantasy For Two Pianos" and Corea's "Ping Pong For Two Pianos".

 In the late 1980s and 1990s, organist/MIDI keyboardist Barbara Dennerlein also studied with and performed with Gulda.

-These unorthodox practices along with sometimes refusing to follow clothing conventions (he was notoriously described as resembling, in one South German concert, "a Serbian pimp") or announce the program of his concerts in advance, earned him the nickname "terrorist pianist".
+These unorthodox practices along with refusing to follow clothing conventions (he was notoriously described as resembling, in one South German concert, "a Serbian pimp") or announce the program of his concerts in advance, earned him the nickname "terrorist pianist".
 In 1988, he cancelled a performance after officials of the Salzburg Festival objected to his including jazz musician Joe Zawinul on the program.
 When the Vienna Music Academy awarded him its Beethoven Ring in recognition of his performances, he accepted it but then later reconsidered and returned it.
 To promote a concert in 1999, he announced his own death in a press release so that the concert at the Vienna Konzerthaus could serve as a resurrection party.

-Gulda died of heart failure at the age of 69 on 27 January 2000 at his home in Weissenbach, Austria.
-He is buried in the cemetery of Steinbach am Attersee, Austria.
-He gave instructions for there to be no obituary.

 Personal life

-Gulda was married twice, firstly to actress Paola Loew (1956–1966) with whom he had two sons, David Wolfgang and Paul, and secondly to Yuko Wakiyama (1967–1973) with whom he had another son, Rico.
+Gulda was married twice, first to actress Paola Loew (1956–1966) with whom he had two sons, David Wolfgang and Paul, and later to Yuko Wakiyama (1967–1973) with whom he had another son, Rico.
 Both Paul and Rico became accomplished pianists.
 In 1975 Gulda began a relationship with the oratorio singer Ursula Anders which lasted until his death.

+Gulda died of heart failure at the age of 69 at his home in Weissenbach, Austria on January 27th, 2000.
+The date of Gulda's death was also the birthday of Mozart, the composer he most admired, and he had previously expressed his desire to die on this date.
+He is buried in the cemetery of Steinbach am Attersee, Austria.
+He gave instructions for there to be no obituary.

+Media

 In 2007 a documentary film for television was made about his life, So what?! – Friedrich Gulda.